shnarazk/mios/README.md

 ##### 1.3.0

-* replace LBD heuristics with a simpler metrics, inspired by S. Jabbour, et. al: “*Revisiting the Learned Clauses Database Reduction Strategies*,” 2013.
+* replace LBD heuristics with a simpler metrics, inspired by S. Jabbour et al.: “*Revisiting the Learned Clauses Database Reduction Strategies*,” 2013.
 * change the module structure

 ##### 1.2.1